j-rosas/MAKE-CARE/README.md

 Our Contributions
 Joaquin Rosas conceived the project, developed the product and oversaw its implementation.
 It remains open source forever for anyone to fabricate and use.

+Feel free to download, manufacture, distribute the files as you want.